Combine Design Thinking, Lean Startup and Agile for a Strategy Roadmap

 Agile is an approach practised in software development, which has been around for over twenty years.
 The manifesto for Agile software development, which dates back to 2001, was a significant event in the history of Agile.

-Agile principles and techniques (such as iterative and incremental delivery) have gained in popularity and are now applied in many areas of the business other than software development.
+Agile principles and techniques (such as iterative and incremental delivery) have gained in popularity and are now applied in many areas of the business other than software development, such as in enterprise architecture.
 A commonly practiced Agile approach is Scrum (illustrated below).

 Design Thinking is an excellent method for understanding your customers’ (and stakeholders’) challenges; defining clear objectives; and ideating solutions for your strategy roadmap.